Order Book

 Validation Checks

-The contract performs these checks before executing any trade:
+The contract performs these checks before executing any match:

 | Check | Requirement |